lourot/github-commit-watcher/README.md

 **That's it.** As long as your machine is running you'll get e-mails when something gets pushed on a repo you're watching.

+> **NOTES:**

+>

-> **NOTE:** the e-mails are likely to be considered as spam until you mark one as non-spam in your e-mail client.
+>   * The e-mails are likely to be considered as spam until you mark one as non-spam in your e-mail client.
 Or use the `--mailfrom` option.

+>   * If you're watching 15 repos or more, you probably want to use the `--credentials` option to make sure you don't hit the GitHub API rate limit.

 ## Other/Advanced usage